akarsai/akarsai.github.io/project.md

 <br><br>
 ## results and future research
-in the preprint [9] we have shown that, under smoothness assumptions on the system dynamics, the optimal control problem (1) admits a turnpike. the turnpike is given by a smooth submanifold of $$\mathbb{R}^n$$ that is associated with the energy-dissipating part of the system dynamics, namely
+in [9] we have shown that, under smoothness assumptions on the system dynamics, the optimal control problem (1) admits a turnpike. the turnpike is given by a smooth submanifold of $$\mathbb{R}^n$$ that is associated with the energy-dissipating part of the system dynamics, namely

 $$